gustavohumanes/Prever-Ataque-Cardiaco/README.md

 The goal of this project is simple: using the dataset, train a model to predict the likelihood of death caused by heart failure based on patient data.

 DataSet: https://www.kaggle.com/datasets/andrewmvd/heart-failure-clinical-data/data

+Citation
+Davide Chicco, Giuseppe Jurman: Machine learning can predict survival of patients with heart failure from serum creatinine and ejection fraction alone.
+BMC Medical Informatics and Decision Making 20, 16 (2020). (link)

+License
+CC BY 4.0

+Splash icon
+Icon by Freepik, available on Flaticon.

+Splash banner
+Wallpaper by jcomp, available on Freepik.